 Based on the small number of citizens who use private healthcare, no, you don’t need any kind of private coverage.
 The public system seems to be capable of covering any conditions or procedures you may encounter on your quest for better health.

 But this only works if you are covered by the public system in the first place.
 And like we mentioned above, it can take a bit of effort for an expat to enter into the public system.

 If you’re not marrying into Filipino citizenship, then it might be a good idea to arrange a plan, even if it’s just for the period in which you are unable to join PhilHealth.
-If you’re after a plan, give Cigna a go.
-With more than 95 million customers worldwide, they offer premium and customizable healthcare plans for international customers.
-Sign up for a plan today.
+Luckily we can help with that – all you have to do is check out our list of recommended healthcare providers.
+From there, you can request free quotes from whichever company suits your needs.